Bringing discrete-time Langevin splitting methods into agreement with thermodynamics: Numerical Simulations

 \subsection{Quantum-based Molecular Dynamics}

-To further illustrate the utility of the GJ methods, we implemented several of these into the Los Alamos Transferable Tight-Binding for Energetics (LATTE) software package \cite{LATTE}, an open source, self-consistent charge density-functional, tight-binding \cite{DFTB1,DFTB2,ANiklasson2015} molecular dynamics code.
-The Fortran source code file used for the implementation is made available in the Supporting Information.
-Calculations were performed on Power9 compute nodes using an Nvidia Tesla V100 graphical processing unit (GPU).
+To further illustrate the utility of the GJ methods, we implemented several of these into the Los Alamos Transferable Tight-Binding for Energetics (LATTE) software package \cite{LATTE,PhysRevB.86.174308,perriot2018density}, an open source, self-consistent charge density-functional, tight-binding \cite{DFTB1,DFTB2,DFTB3,ANiklasson2015,Hourahine2020,Krishnapriyan2017} molecular dynamics code.
+The Fortran source code file used for the implementation is made available in the supplementary material.
+Calculations were performed in double-precision on Power9 compute nodes using an Nvidia Tesla V100 graphical processing unit (GPU).
 LATTE was compiled with MAGMA \cite{MAGMA} and cuSOLVER \cite{cusolver}, high-performance linear algebra software libraries specialized for GPUs, in order to take advantage of their fast linear algebra and diagonalization routines.

 For this calculation we simulate a box of water with side lengths of 14 {\AA} consisting of $N=264$ atoms (88 molecules).
 The simulation time was 20 ps and several different $\Delta t$ values were examined for the GJ--I, GJ--II, GJ--III, GJ--V, GJ--VI, and GJ--UTS (GJ-VII) methods.
 Since QMD simulations are far more expensive than classical MD simulations, we want to drive the system toward equilibrium as quickly as possible in order to obtain canonical sampling through the entire simulation run.
 This consideration often necessitates a large choice of friction coefficient and we therefore use the relatively large value of $\gamma = 10^{-1}$ fs$^{-1}$.
 This choice leads to the regime $\gamma \Delta t > 0.1$, which happens to also be where the methods most significantly differ.
 The new half-step velocity defined in \cref{eq:new_half_step} was calculated during the course of the simulations.
-At each time step, an electronic structure self-consistent field (SCF) iteration is performed to a pre-set tolerance of $10^{-6}$.
-Reaching this level of accuracy typically required about 5-10 iterations per time step, with each iteration requiring a dense matrix diagonalization of an electronic Hamiltonian \cite{ANiklasson2015} using cuSOLVER.
+At each time step, an electronic structure self-consistent field (SCF) iteration is performed to a pre-set tolerance of $10^(-6)$ in the difference of electron densities between iterations, a level of accuracy that ensures a negligible amount of drift in the total energy \cite{EMartinez2015}.
+Reaching this level of accuracy typically required about 5--10 iterations per time step, with each iteration requiring a dense matrix diagonalization of an electronic Hamiltonian \cite{ANiklasson2015} using cuSOLVER.

 The comparisons shown in Fig.~\ref{fig:QMD} clearly highlight the independence from the time step of the statistical errors in the potential and kinetic energy for QMD simulations with the relatively large choice of $\gamma = 10^{-1}$ fs$^{-1}$.
 Smaller friction values, though possible, would also generally require longer simulation time to reach an equilibrium distribution of states.
 This underlines the advantage of having a stochastic simulation method that produces robust statistical results for both large time steps \emph{and} large friction coefficients.
 We reemphasize that, within the sampling uncertainty, the depicted results show that statistical acquisition of both configurational and kinetic averages along with their fluctuations are constant over the near entirety of the stability range for the time step.
 The only noticeable departure from the expected result is a temperature increase by about 1\% immediately prior to the instability ($1.8~\text{fs} < \Delta{} t < 2.1~\text{fs}$).
 Thus, we conclude from this set of simulations that the GJ methods can successfully describe thermodynamic properties in model systems with a quantum mechanical description of the interatomic forces.